algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport1.md

 ## 3. Timeline status

 For the moment, we are on schedule.
 We have to be careful to keep this pace.
-Tuesday the 19th is the deadline for the functional specfications v1.0 delivery.
+Tuesday the 19th is the deadline for the functional specifications v1.0 delivery.
 We should be on time. \
 Nevertheless, we are worried about the hardware part of the project.
 Some modules are not working yet and we are not sure we will be able to make them work in time.

 ## 4. Resources status